DDM-Lab/janus/README.md

 attacked, sooner or later.

 To minimize our exposure, please
-* run you experiment code only when needed for testing, data collection or demonstration purposes (demos may well need to run all the time, of course), and shut it down when not being actively used;
+* run your experiment code only when needed for testing, data collection or demonstration purposes (demos may well need to run all the time, of course), and shut it down when not being actively used;
 * run it as an ordinary user, **never** as root; for experiments your own userid is probably fine,